kailo-beewell/synthetic_standard_school_dashboards/README.md

 Streamlit Community Cloud only appears to work with virtual environment (states compatability with environment.yml but failed), so we use a virtual environment with the requirements.txt file provided and python version 3.9.12 (with community cloud set up on python 3.9).

 Manage streamlit apps here: https://share.streamlit.io/.
 To push changes to the app from main, go that site and select 'reboot' (won't implement changes automatically from main).
+You can log into the Streamlit site via your GitHub account and then - assumiung you have the appropriate access permissions - will be able to see the applications hosted as part of the kailo-beewell organisation.

 User authentication is managed using **Django** - learn more about this from the `authentication_guide.md`.